 At the start of each semester, students are given the option to purchase cellular phones through the Office of Finance.
 Students who live with a host family arranged through the university will have wireless internet access.
 Keep the time difference in mind for phone calls and chat sessions.
 Students adapt to life abroad more successfully if contact with loved ones at home is regular without being excessive, though this may be different for every individual student.

+At the first sign of trouble or discomfort, students should visit our Student Life staff for assistance.
+If we cannot directly address the problem, we will refer the student to a faculty or staff member who can.
 If students are out sick, they are required to notify their professors as soon as they can.
 Traveling to other European cities every weekend may have detrimental effects academically and personally.
 Traveling is a good idea and very worthwhile, but balance and moderation are key to a successful and stress-free time abroad.